szilard/benchm-databases/README.md

 the features that come with it (efficient binary storage format, compression) along with the ability to process a query on multiple processor cores are ideal for the task.

-Statistical software fairs pretty well.
+Statistical software fares pretty well.
 While not able to use multiple cores and no query planning, the data is in RAM in a format that makes this type of processing fast.
 (For the primitives studied, query planning does not play an important role such as for complex queries.)